This is default featured slide 1 title

 Détente au bord du lac Tanganyika, Burundi

-Lake Tanganyika is regarded as the second largest and second deepest freshwater lake in the world after Siberia’s Lake Baikal.
-Burundi, Tanzania, Democratic Republic of Congo and Zambia-all the four countries enjoy some parts of Lake Tanganyika.
+PostcardLake Tanganyika is regarded as the second largest and second deepest freshwater lake in the world after Siberia’s Lake Baikal.
+Burundi, Tanzania, Democratic Republic of Congo and Zambia-all the four countries enjoy some parts of Lake Tanganyika.Lake Tanganyika is not only a place for tourists.
+The surrounding areas of the lake are also developed for various economic activities like mining, livestock raising and agriculture.
+Fishery is also...

 Cape Velikan on Sakhalin Island Russia

+PostcardSakhalin is a large Russian island in the North Pacific.
+It is famous for its serenity, beauty and unique wildlife.
+The island also has large energy resources.
 In the 19th century Sakhalin Island was the place of exile for prisoners sentenced to “katorga” (penal colony for hard labor).
 Sakhalin has been claimed by both Russia and Japan over the course of the 19th and 20th centuries.
-This has led to bitter disputes between the two countries over control of the island.
+This has led to bitter disputes...

 Saturday, February 16, 2013